bahanonu/ciatah/README.md

   - and similar code helped process data in: J.G.
 Parker*, J.D.
 Marshall*, __B.
 Ahanonu__, Y.W.
 Wu, T.H.
 Kim, B.F.
 Grewe, Y. Zhang, J.Z.
 Li, J.B.
 Ding, M.D.
 Ehlers, and M.J.
 Schnitzer (2018).
 Diametric neural ensemble dynamics in parkinsonian and dyskinetic states. _Nature_, 557, 177–182. https://doi.org/10.1038/s41586-018-0090-6.
 - Code developed while in [Prof. Mark Schnitzer's lab](http://pyramidal.stanford.edu/) at Stanford University.
 - Please check the 'Wiki' for further instructions on specific processing/analysis steps and additional information of software used by this package.
+- When issues are encountered, first check the `Common issues and fixes` Wiki page to see if a solution is there.
+Else, submit a new issue.

 ***
 ## Contents